comp1100/comp1100.github.io/_sources/workshops/Week_6_team_planning.md

 🌐 [https://docs.github.com/en/issues/planning-and-tracking-with-projects/managing-items-in-your-project/adding-items-to-your-project]

 1. **Create tasks**: Create new tasks (items) for the tasks that you are responsible for.
-Give the task a short, meaningful title, and add a description in the 'Description' field is more information is required; e.g. requirements, links to data source, etc.
+Give the task a short, meaningful title, and add a description in the 'Description' field if more information is required; e.g. requirements, links to data source, etc.

    This is the **What** in **Who does what by when**.

 Click on the task name, and another window will appear, with a heap of information.
 Do the following:

-2. **Tag people**: At the topic as 'Assignees', which are the people responsible for completing the tasks.
+2. **Tag people**: At the top as 'Assignees', which are the people responsible for completing the tasks.
 A task can belong to more than one person.
-Select who is responsible for the tasks that you are adding if you are not the only person responsible.
+Select who is responsible for the task you are adding if you are not the only one responsible.

    This is the **Who** in **Who does what by when**.